mastodon/blog/content/posts/2025-02-14_mastodon-quote-posts/index.md

 There are two primary elements to bringing Quote Posts to Mastodon: user-centric, and technical.

 As explained above, the team started out with a shared view that Quote Posts can be misused.
-Many people simply do not want their content to be reposted by others; or they may find that if it is, they receive unwelcome attention.
+Many people simply do not want their content to be reframed by others; or they may find that if it is reposted, they receive unwelcome attention.

 In order to mitigate these issues, we plan to include several features in our implementation: